 Indian Bible College is a member of the Evangelical Council for Financial Accountability (EFCA), an evangelical organization established for the purpose of promoting "fiscal integrity and sound financial practices."
 In addition, IBC is an accredited mission with the Association of North American Missions (ANAM), a national organization that provides accountability, advice, and networking.
 The stated purpose of ANAM is: assisting member organizations to operate with excellence, thereby maximizing their God-given ministry effectiveness in reaching the lost and making disciples.

-In 2021, IBC was formally granted initial accreditation status with the Association for Biblical Higher Education (ABHE) (5850 T.G.
-Lee Blvd., Ste.
-130, Orlando, FL 32822; 407.207.0808).
 In addition, IBC is working to secure agreements with other institutions and seminaries that would allow students to further their education beyond IBC.

 Student Management System - Populi